 MonoPInvokeCallback Support

-When interacting with third-party languages such as Lua, you need to call C# functions from these third-party languages.
+When interacting with third-party languages like Lua, you need to call C# functions from these third-party languages.
 Two problems must be solved:

-How to get the native function pointer corresponding to the C# function
+- How to get the native function pointer corresponding to a C# function

-How to handle the problem of complex type parameter passing and return value such as string
+- How to handle parameter passing and return values for complex types like string

 to solve these problems.
-When a static managed function is added with this attribute, a separate C++ Wrapper function will be generated for it, and the function pointer can be obtained by calling Marshal.GetFunctionPointerForDelegate
+When a static managed function has this attribute, a separate C++ wrapper function is generated for it,

-type as an example, the Wrapper function will convert the native const char*
+type as an example, the wrapper function converts native const char*

 before returning to native.

-Similarly, hybridclr also needs to generate a corresponding wrapper function for each function marked with [MonoPInvokeCallback]
+Similarly, HybridCLR also needs to generate corresponding wrapper functions for each function marked with [MonoPInvokeCallback]

 .
-However, for platforms such as iOS that have disabled jit, it is obviously impossible to dynamically generate these wrapper functions at runtime.
-Therefore, it is necessary to reserve the corresponding wrapper functions for such functions that may be used in the future.
+But for platforms like iOS that prohibit JIT, obviously these wrapper functions can't be dynamically generated at runtime.
+Therefore, corresponding wrapper functions need to be pre-reserved for such functions that may be used in the future.

 HybridCLR/Generate/ReversePInvokeWrapper

-generates a wrapper function for each function with the [MonoPInvokeCallbackAttribute]
+by default generates one wrapper function for each function with the [MonoPInvokeCallbackAttribute]

-However, if only the same number of wrapper functions as the current function with the [MonoPInvokeCallbackAttribute]
+But if we only generate the same number of wrapper functions as the current functions with [MonoPInvokeCallbackAttribute]

 Add a new attribute [ReversePInvokeWrapperGeneration(int preserveCount)]

-attribute is added to multiple functions with the same signature, the total number of wrapper functions is the sum of all preserveCount + the number of functions without the ReversePInvokeWrapperGenerationAttribute attribute
+attribute, the total number of wrapper functions is sum of all preserveCount + number of functions without ReversePInvokeWrapperGenerationAttribute attribute

 .